BunsDev/chainlink-vault-ERC4626/STIPS.md

 - **Open Question**:
-    - How will the swap on the destination chain trigger the CCIP message to update the accounting? --
-      - Does a swap need to update anything?
-The whole purpose of accounting is to issue the right amount of shares, so if a new user deposits on the source chain after the above swap, the NAV of the vault will be calculated based on the post swap asset balances.
-Our goal is to be able to get this value across to the source chain using a function call on the source chain.
-    - Should the origin vault also be the sender contract and the destination vault be the reciever contract?
-    - OR Should the token transfers be routed via a protocol controlled transfer contract?
-    - Also can deposit + bridging be atomic ie in the same transaction?
-What is the expected latency?

 - **Implementation Idea**:
     - If we can create our own CCIP BnM test tokens, we might not need to use a third-party bridge and can keep it all to onchain CL stack.
       - Could use the BnM token on Polygon Mumbai as the deposit asset.